Tree Removal Prices

 Do I need council approval to remove a tree?

 In most Australian councils, you need approval to remove trees above a certain size — typically trees with a trunk circumference over 500mm measured at 1 metre above ground.
-Many councils have Tree Preservation Orders (TPOs) or significant tree registers that protect specific species or specimens.
+Many councils have Tree Preservation Orders (TPOs) or significant tree registers.
 Penalties for unauthorised removal can be severe — up to $1.1 million in NSW.
-Some exemptions apply for dead trees, emergency situations, and bushfire hazard reduction.
-Always check with your local council before removing any tree.
+Exemptions may apply for dead trees, emergency situations, and bushfire hazard reduction.

 What's the difference between tree lopping and tree pruning?

-Tree pruning is the selective removal of specific branches to improve tree health, shape, and safety — it follows Australian Standard AS 4373 and is performed by qualified arborists.
-Tree lopping (also called crown reduction) involves cutting large sections of the canopy, often to reduce overall tree size.
-While lopping is sometimes necessary, excessive lopping can stress and destabilise trees.
+Tree pruning is the selective removal of specific branches to improve tree health, shape, and safety — it follows Australian Standard AS 4373.
+Tree lopping (crown reduction) involves cutting large sections of the canopy to reduce overall tree size.
 Professional arborists generally recommend pruning over lopping where possible, as it maintains tree health and structural integrity.

 When is the best time to remove or prune trees?

-The best time for tree pruning in Australia is generally late autumn to early winter (May–July) when most deciduous trees are dormant and sap flow is minimal.
-For native eucalyptus species, avoid pruning during peak summer heat to reduce stress.
-Tree removal can be done year-round, but autumn and winter are often cheaper as it's the quieter season for arborists.
-Avoid major pruning during spring when trees are actively growing.
+The best time for pruning in Australia is late autumn to early winter (May–July) when most deciduous trees are dormant.
+For native eucalyptus, avoid peak summer heat.
+Tree removal can be done year-round, but autumn and winter are cheaper.
 Storm-damaged or dangerous trees should be dealt with immediately regardless of season.

 How can I save money on tree removal?

-The biggest savings come from timing — book during autumn/winter when arborists are less busy and may offer lower rates.
-Other strategies: keep the mulch/woodchip on-site (saves the arborist disposal costs and you get free mulch), bundle multiple trees or stumps into one job for volume discounts, ensure clear vehicle access to the tree to avoid manual carry costs, and get stump grinding done at the same time as removal rather than as a separate visit.
+Book during autumn/winter for lower rates.
+Keep mulch on-site to reduce disposal costs.
+Bundle multiple trees into one job for volume discounts.
+Ensure clear vehicle access.
+Get stump grinding done at the same time as removal rather than a separate visit.
 Always get at least 3 written quotes from insured arborists.

 Compare Other Costs